YassineRf/MyFrameworkDistribution/README.md

   * Drag and drop PressKit.xcframework folder, into the 'Frameworks, Libraries, and Embedded Content'

-  * Choose 'Embed & Sign' once you have added the xcframework
+  * Choose 'Embed & Sign' once you have added the .xcframework